How Identity Thieves Use Your Mail to Profit

 - Family member data

-Even if you are cautious and responsibly shred items that contain personal information, your mortgage broker, bank, or accountant may not be.
-So you still may want to purchase identity theft protection to limit potential losses.
+Even if you are cautious and responsibly shred items that contain personal information, your mortgage broker, bank, or accountant may not be doing the same.
+For that reason, you may still want to purchase identity theft protection to limit potential losses.

 You really cannot be too neurotic about shredding sensitive documents.
-Some people really make a career out of digging through the trash in search of items such as credit card pre-approvals, bank account info, mortgage statements, and medical bills.
+Some thieves make a career out of digging through the trash in search of items such as credit card pre-approvals, bank account info, mortgage statements, and medical bills.
 Even an empty envelope with a return address can tell an identity thief something about you.
-It's another puzzle piece.
+It's another piece of the puzzle for them.

-Dumpster diving is legal if the dumpster is in a public location, including the large bins at apartment complexes.
+Dumpster diving is technically legal if the dumpster is in a public location.
 If you'd like extra security, consider storing shredded documents in a cardboard box and occasionally burning the contents in a place that is not a threat to others.
 Do it when it's time to burn leaves or at your next bonfire.

 Identity theft is not limited to printed materials you get in the mail.
-Also, remember:
+Remember these items which can often contain personal information:

 - Prescription bottles